 |Yes, up to 5 per trader, no expiry.

 Pros and Cons of Choosing XM

 XM appeals to traders across the world who can rely on support in their language.
-The broker’s track record of 2,4 billion trades executed with no re-quotes or rejections is further motivation for traders to open an account.
+The broker’s track record of over 2.4 billion trades executed with no re-quotes or rejections is further motivation for traders to consider this regulated broker.